 "The tremendous accelerations involved in the kind of spaceflight seen on Star Trek would instantly turn the crew to chunky salsa unless there was some kind of heavy-duty protection.
 Hence, the inertial damping field."

 "Down in the cargo bay Dolby comments that it might be the inertial dampeners failing.
-He doesn't sound very worried given the severity of the problem, inertial dampeners are what prevent the immense forces of a ship acceleration or deceleration from being applied to the occupants.
-Well you know what this is like when you slam on the brakes or take a tight turn in a car that's going at a few dozen miles an hour, so imagine if you are travelling at the kinds of speeds a warp capable ship is.
-Inertial dampeners failing should be said in roughly the same tone of voice as 'MY ARM IS STUCK IN A WOOD CHIPPER!'."
+He doesn't sound very worried given the severity of the problem.
+Inertial dampeners are what prevent the immense forces of a ship acceleration or deceleration from being applied to the occupants.
+Well you know what this is like when you slam on the brakes or take a tight turn in a car that's going at a few dozen miles an hour, so imagine if you are traveling at the kinds of speeds a warp capable ship is.
+Inertial dampeners failing should be said in roughly the same tone of voice as 'MY ARM IS STUCK IN A WOOD CHIPPER!'"